 Working at the Reserve Bank means you won’t be stuck in the background.
 We trust our new recruits with responsibilities and challenges so that you’ll gain the broadest experience possible.
 You might be asked to present to the Monetary Policy Committee, or begin writing a discussion paper within the first month of joining us.

 When you start here as a graduate, you’ll be offered a competitive salary.
-But there’s more good news, because during your first 12 months with us, you’ll have a salary review after six months, and then another review six months later.
+During your first 12 months with us, you’ll have a salary review after six months, and then another review six months later.
 This means it’s possible for you to receive a good salary boost during your first year with us.

 Right from your first day, you’ll be learning with us.
-During your first year, you’ll benefit from a Reserve Bank induction day and courses in advanced reading, writing, grammar and presentation skills.
+During your first year, you’ll benefit from a Reserve Bank induction day and courses such as advanced reading, writing, grammar and presentation skills.
 You’ll have the option to take part in other personal development programmes too.
-We often place employees in courses run by the Bank of England, Swiss National Bank, Outward Bound and Federal Reserve Bank of New York, to name just a few.
+We often place employees in courses run by the Bank of England, Swiss National Bank and Federal Reserve Bank of New York.

 How does completing your OE as well as gaining valuable international experience sound?
 Many of our employees have taken part in secondments worldwide, including at the Reserve Bank of Australia.
 Others are involved in further study for a Masters or a PhD while working full-time with us, and in some cases we’ll fund your studies.

 Just as there’s plenty going on during work hours, there’s lots to do outside of work too.
-Our social club organises quiz nights, barbeques, sports events and get-togethers for employees.
+Our social club organises quiz nights, barbeques, sports events and get-togethers for our people.
 We have regular lunchtime events like indoor soccer and netball and our annual cricket match versus The Treasury.